 Travelling by train is an excellent way to experience the harbour and catchment.
 It's possible to travel from Plimmerton through to Takapu Road and observe the different types of habitats in the catchment (swamp, outer harbour, Onepoto and Pauatahanui arms, and streams), as well as visible evidence of how human activity has impacted on the quality of the harbour as a natural resource.
 For example Porirua Stream changes a lot from Takapu Road Station through to Porirua Station, from healthy natural edges through to unhealthy looking water, litter and hard artificial edges once it gets closer to the industrial zone of Kenepuru.
 Students will also be able to observe a variety of human activities that would have an impact on the harbour such as roads and housing, farmland, stormwater outlets, the reclaimed land around Mana Marina and so on.
+Encourage students to take photographs or draw pictures of the things that they see.

 Planning a scavenger hunt type activity beforehand will help focus student's attention and guide their observations.
 There are also opportunities to get off the train to either explore streams and waterways (e.g.Takapu Road or Redwood), or the outer harbour such as Plimmerton Beach.